NathanW001/GBVSRDanisenBot/README.md

 # DanisenBot setup
-In order to make the bot functional for yourself you need to add your bot token to the bot.cfg file
+In order to make the bot functional for yourself you need to add your bot token and ACTIVE_MATCHES_CHANNEL_ID to the config.json file

-where you replace "DISCORD_BOT_TOKEN_HERE" with your respective token in order to host the bot.

-(I will potentially be adding functionality for daniel to run on other servers but this is TBD)

-Also need to replace ACTIVE_MATCHES_CHANNEL_ID inside danisen.py with the respective discord channel id you want match interactions to show up in (this will be a message from the bot when a match is made between 2 players)
+This can be done in the gui, or by editing the file manually

 # Running the bot

 Enter the following command into your terminal

-python bot.py
+python gui.py

 # Notes